 Our wanting to help promote and support the counties wonderful food heritage and fellow artisan producers has been recognised and rewarded for a fourth time by Select Lincolnshire.
-In February this year we won Business of the Year 2016, this was just amazing for such a small shop like ours, we were all very proud.
-To top it all we were also awarded Highly Commended Finalist for being one of the top three best food producers in the county, for the third year running and if that wasn't enough we were again awarded Highly Commended Finalist for being one of the top four food retailers in the county for the second time.
-In our early Tastes of Lincolnshire days in 2005 and 2009 we won Best Shop and Producer.
+In February last year we won Business of the Year 2016, this was just amazing for such a small shop like ours, we were all very proud.
+To top it all this year we were also awarded Highly Commended Finalist for being one of the top three best food producers in the county, for the fourth year running and if that wasn't enough we were again awarded Highly Commended Finalist for being one of the top four food retailers in the county for the third time.

 When I'm not at work I am a keen lead guitarist and have played in many bands over the years.
 A couple of years ago I was part of a band called "Star me Kitten", which was formed by local musicians in Woodhall Spa to play several gigs to raise money for local charities.
 My love of music goes from Hendrix to the Blues.
 One of the biggest highlights of my life was when a friend took me to see BB King play in concert and to meet the man himself after the gig, that is an experience I will never forget.

-I'm also an avid collector of model railways and vintage Scalextric, which my Son Oliver and I spend many happy hours together "tinkering" about!
+I'm also an avid collector of model trains.
+My Son Oliver and I spend many happy hours together "tinkering" about with them!
 I also collects antique and vintage motoring memorabilia and maybe one day hope to have a car to go with some of the mascots!
 We're a family of collectors and like nothing better than rummaging at car boot sales and antique shops in our spare time.

-I can't believe it is over a decade ago that I opened the doors for the first time.
+I can't believe it is over a decade ago that I opened the doors of my own shop for the first time.
 Many of you have been loyal customers from the day I opened and I am enormously grateful for your support, custom, loyalty and friendship.
-The aims that I had for the business when I first opened thirteen years ago are now very much at the forefront of what you want from a local Butchers shop and I will strive to continue providing you with just that.
+The aims that I had for the business when I first opened fourteen years ago are now very much at the forefront of what you want from a local Butchers shop and I will strive to continue providing you with just that.

 Best wishes, Russell